m-alhoomaidi/Blood-Bank/README.md

   </a>
   <div/>
 # Electronic Donate Blood Bank<br/>
- this is a project to help people getting blood so easy and not to suffer<br/>
+ this is a project to help people getting blood so easy by searching for the boold type in specific area or everywhere around Yemen  not to suffer<br/>

- This project contans of :
+ This project contains of :
- * Mobaile Application
+ * Mobile Application
  * Web Application
  * API
- * DashBoord
+ * Dashboard
- * DataBase
+ * Database

- Tecnice of Each content mentioned abouve :
+ Technique  of Each content mentioned above :
- ## 1- Mobaile Application :
+ ## 1- Mobile Application :
- It is going to be degined with Flluter -which is desgined and supported by Google- in order to work with both Android and IOS phones , The team members working on this are Ezz Alarab Alhomaidi and Taib Alameri .
+ It is going to be deigned with Flutter -which is designed and supported by Google- in order to work with both Android and IOS phones , The team members working on this are Ezz Alarab Alhomaidi and Taib Alameri .
  ## 2- Web Application :
- It is going to be degined with Reactjs -which is desgined and supported by FaceBook-, The team members working on this are Amran Alameri and Abdullah Ahmed.
+ It is going to be deigned with Reactjs -which is designed and supported by Facebook-, The team members working on this are Amran Alameri and Abdullah Ahmed.
  ## 3- API:
-  It is going to be degined with Nodejs , The team member working on this is Mohammed Gamal .
+  It is going to be deigned with Nodejs , The team member working on this is Mohammed Gamal .
- ## 4- DashBoord :
+ ## 4- Dashboard :
-  It is going to be degined with Reactjs -which is desgined and supported by FaceBook-, The team members propaly working on this are Amran Alameri and Abdullah Ahmed,Mohammed Gamal.
+  It is going to be deigned with Reactjs -which is designed and supported by Facebook-, The team members properly working on this are Amran Alameri and Abdullah Ahmed,Mohammed Gamal.
-  ## 4- DataBase :
+  ## 4- Database :
-  It is going to be degined with Fairbase , The team member working on this is Mohammed Gamal .
+  It is going to be deigned with Fairbase , The team member working on this is Mohammed Gamal .
   <div>
   <p align="center">
     <br/>